dz/chisel/README.md

 Further, the date would need a fix to read as m/d/Y. But at least for now, it reduces your edits to just changing dates.
 Or you could write a [shell script][ss] to chuck out needless information generated for Jekyll to suit Chisel.

-## I miss pinging my site via Pingomatic.
+## I miss pinging my site via [Pingomatic][p].
 How do I?

 Similar trick.
-Put the following script in a file, say `ping.py`, and run `python ping.py` (Hat-tip [Ned Batchelder][nb] (remember to change the title and URL in the script below):
+Put the following script in a file, say `ping.py`, and run `python ping.py` -- Hat-tip to [Ned Batchelder][nb] for this lovely script (please do remember to change the title and URL in the script below):

 	import xmlrpclib